Buffalo fillet with red wine and shallot sauce, celery puree and beans wrapped in bacon

 • Salt and pepper

-1. Preheat the oven to 100 degrees top/bottom heat and place the steaks on a baking sheet lined with baking paper.
-Drizzle with the plant oil and spread 1 sprig of rosemary, 2 sprigs of thyme and 3 cloves of garlic each on the steaks.
+1. Preheat the oven to 100 degrees Celsius (212 degrees Fahrenheit) and place the steaks on a baking sheet lined with parchment paper.
+Drizzle with vegetable oil and scatter 1 sprig of rosemary, 2 sprigs of thyme, and 3 cloves of garlic over each steak.

-2. Cook the steaks in a preheated oven to a core temperature of 48 degrees, checking the core temperature with a meat thermometer.
-Remove the steaks and place them in plenty of clarified butter on both sides for approx. Fry for 1 minute until a beautiful crust is formed.
+2. Cook the steaks in the preheated oven to an internal temperature of 48 degrees Celsius, checking the internal temperature with a meat thermometer.
+Remove the steaks and fry them over high heat in plenty of clarified butter for about 1 minute on each side until a nice crust forms.

 3. Let the file steaks rest in the 50 degree oven before serving and then serve sprinkled with sea salt and coarse pepper.